-While a positive drug test could hurt your claim, you may still be able to get compensation if you have a strong case and the help of an experienced Illinois workers’ compensation attorney.
+While a failed drug test could hurt your claim, you may still be able to get compensation if you have a strong case and the help of an experienced Illinois workers’ compensation attorney.

 Prior to the Workers’ Compensation Act in 2011, it was the employer’s burden of proof to prove that the intoxication was the cause of the accident.
 After 2011, the law changed.
 If you were injured after that time period, you have the burden of proving that the substance use did not cause the accident that led to your injury.

 That means that Illinois law allows insurance companies to deny workers’ compensation claims when the employee’s drug test comes back positive.
 This is called presumption — that is, it is presumed that being under the influence of the drug in question was the cause of your injury.
 You and your Illinois workers’ compensation attorney will have a chance to prove otherwise, and doing so will likely determine whether you will be eligible to receive benefits.